 The provisions outlined in the Regulation apply to overseas applicants and overseas students applying for a position / placement in NSW Health where they are required to provide a NSW statutory declaration regarding any criminal charges or convictions.

 NSW Health will also apply the above provisions to relevant Commonwealth statutory declarations, in line with current advice from the Federal Attorney-General’s Department.

-NSW Health is continuing to monitor the situation for NSW with regards to COVID-19.
-Any changes to the advice on clinical placements will be communicated to the LHDs and our training networks and education partners.
+NSW Health is continuing to monitor the COVID-19 situation for NSW.
+Any changes to the advice on student placements will be communicated to student placement stakeholders.

-The latest information about NSW Health clinical placements, including during COVID-19 is available on the clinical placements section of the HETI website: https://www.heti.nsw.gov.au/Placements-Scholarships-Grants/clinical-placements
+The latest information about NSW Health student placements is available on this website.

 Yes.
 While there is a legal requirement in place for Healthcare workers and students that work in a State Government residential aged care facility to have an annual influenza vaccination, Policy PD2020_017 Occupational Assessment, Screening and Vaccination against Specified Infectious Diseases mandates that these workers must be vaccinated provided the vaccine is available.

 Workers or students working in a State Government residential aged care facility that are unable to receive the influenza vaccine due to a medical contraindication as per the online Australian Immunisation Handbook must provide evidence from their doctor or treating specialist.
 During the influenza season these workers must wear a surgical/procedural mask while providing patient care or be deployed while the legal requirement is in place.

 Workers or students working in a State Government residential aged care facility who refuse annual influenza vaccination must not work in the facility while the legal requirement is in place.

 Please follow the information on the NSW Health website.